AntonioFromBrazil/Stepm.h-library-for-ESP-32/README.md

-This is a nonblock step motor (28byj-48) library based on interrupts<br>By Antonio Testa, March/2024
+This is a nonblock step motor (28byj-48) library based on interrupts<br>By Antonio Testa, March/2024<br><br>
+Special thanks to @gfvalvo from https://forum.arduino.cc who fixed the error: invalid-use-of-non-static-member-function and gave all tricks to use hardware timers inside the library<br><br>https://forum.arduino.cc/t/error-invalid-use-of-non-static-member-function/1240240<br><br>

 ------------------------------------------------------------------------------

 In the main program is mandatory to define the following:

 #include <Stepm.h>     //include the NewStep.h elibrary